FAQ's page title

 I have a disability, is there somewhere I can go for support?

 Yes!
-The Disability Resource Centre (DRC) is the main source of support for students who require reasonable adjustments as a result of a disability, physical or mental health condition or injury.
+The Accessibility & Disability Resource Centre (ADRC) is the main source of support for students who require reasonable adjustments as a result of a disability, physical or mental health condition or injury.

 Will the workload be overwhelming?